KDLT tower

-History
+Beacon lights

-Although KDLT now exclusively uses the digital tower, the beacon lights at the top of both towers must be replaced when they malfunction as a warning for aircraft.
+The aircraft-warning beacon lights at the top of the digital tower must be replaced when they malfunction.
+When it was standing, and even when it was not in use, the same applied of the analog tower.
 Replacement of the beacon bulb at the top of the digital tower was featured in an episode of World's Toughest Fixes in 2010.
 In 2015, amateur drone video footage of a man changing the light bulb on the analog tower went viral attracting more than 19 million views on YouTube and garnering attention from CNN and a newspaper in Britain.
 On learning of the drone footage, the Federal Aviation Administration (FAA) forbade any further flights; without its approval, drones are restricted by law to a ceiling of 400 ft, far lower than the height of the tower.

+Destruction of analog tower

+The analog tower near Salem was destroyed on May 12, 2022 during a wind storm.
+It had stood since 1976.